tcdickson/TysSite/GreenCollectivesReadMe.md

 ### Installing

-You can download the latest version of our application for different platforms:
+You can download the latest version of our application for the following platforms:

 ### Linux Dedian/Ubuntu: